 Section 9.05 Other Plans.
 Amounts and benefits paid under the Plan shall not be considered compensation to the Participant for purposes of computing any benefits to which he may be entitled under any other pension or retirement plan maintained by an Employer.

 Section 9.06 Liability of Affiliated Employers.
-If any payment to be made under the Plan is to be made on account of a Participant who is or was employed by an Affiliated Employer, the cost of such payment shall be borne in such proportion as the Company and the Affiliated Employer agree.
+If any payment to be made under the Plan is to be made on account of an Participant who is or was employed by an Affiliated Employer, the cost of such payment shall be borne in such proportion as the Company and the Affiliated Employer agree.

-By: /s/ Jill E. Cook__________
+By: _/s/ Jill E. Cook ________________

 Name: Jill E. Cook

-Title: Vice President — Chief Human Resources
+Title: Vice President — Human Resources